Security and privacy on the Internet is one of the primary challenges of our time.

 What it means to be private is changing in the online world as more people exchange personal information for Internet enabled services.
 This reshaping of our environment creates challenges of how New Zealanders manage their online identities, retain privacy and stay safe.
 There is a huge learning process to go through in establishing new norms of behaviour – for people at work and at home, for companies and government.

-In this focus area of ‘identity, privacy and security in the Internet age’ we will work on projects regarding controlling and securing your data online.
+In this area we work on projects regarding controlling and securing your data online.

 Every message you think you send privately could be read by your service provider, advertisers, and other organisations.
 Fortunately, there are some very easy ways you can claim your privacy and ensure that your personal messages to family and friends stay private - by using private messaging apps like WhatsApp or Signal.